itismouad/advanced_lane_finding/advanced_lane_finding.md

 * code : [video_pipeline.py](https://github.com/itismouad/advanced_lane_finding/blob/master/video_pipeline.py)
 * name of the python class :  **videoPipeline()**

 The final video can be found here : [project_video_output.mp4](project_video_ouput.mp4).
-There are some glitches in the current pipeline but overall, it has a strong perfoamence.
+There are some glitches in the current pipeline but overall, it has a strong performance.

 ## Discussion